 The chaos is not always intentional (though sometimes it is).
 Each contractor made different assumptions about scope, chose a different level of line-item granularity, and included or excluded different items.
 Until you drag all three bids onto the same baseline, comparing their bottom-line numbers tells you almost nothing.

-Why three bids never look the same
+Why do three bids for the same project never look the same?

 Three contractors walk through the same kitchen.
 Each one sees a different project: